PaulXiCao/PaulXiCao.github.io/collections/_posts/2026-05-25-hazard-libstdc++-part1.md

 ## libstdc++ integration

 The goal is to integrate this into gcc's libstdc++.
-There is still some implementation work needed (see PORTING_NOTES.md in repo), but I have already started a RFC thread on their mailing list: https://gcc.gnu.org/pipermail/libstdc++/2026-May/066648.html
+There is still some implementation work needed (see PORTING_NOTES.md in repo), but I have already started a [RFC thread](https://gcc.gnu.org/pipermail/libstdc++/2026-May/066648.html) on their mailing list.
 I am quite curious about the feedback.
 Let's see how long and extensive those discussions will become!